Joel Wayne

 Experience

 I’m a writer and a reader at heart.
-In my 9-5, I work as the public programs manager at The Cabin, a literary arts nonprofit, where I create events with people like Ira Glass, Louise Erdrich, Amor Towles, Nicola Yoon and Elizabeth Gilbert, among others.
+In my 9-5, I proudly serve as the public programs manager at The Cabin, a literary arts organization where I work on events with writers and journalists I admire, like Ira Glass, Louise Erdrich, Anthony Doerr, Steve Inskeep, Luis Alberto Urrea, and Elizabeth Gilbert, among many others.
 I’m always plugging away at a story or script, when I’m not traveling with my bride or telling my kitties to get off the counter.

 -